medelasri/webpack-dev/README.md

 # webpack-dev
-Technologies: vuejs, hot reload, css extraction, source map and more...
+Webpack 2 template using es2015, vuejs, hot reload, css extraction, source map and more...

 ## Installation
 * Clone this repository